abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 normal or using whatever pace feels comfortable for establishing mindfulness.

-Pay attention to that sensation of the right foot touching, rising, moving, and of setting that foot down.
+Pay attention to the sensation of the right foot touching, rising, moving, and of setting that foot down.
 Left foot coming up, moving, setting down.
 Simply pace, paying attention to the rhythm of the walking, the sensation of touching the ground, the movement of the foot,